Metrosassari: Rolling stock

-Tram vehicles were designed by Pininfarina and built by AnsaldoBreda "Sirio".
+Tram vehicles were designed by Pininfarina and built by AnsaldoBreda "Sirio ".

 Route

 The 2.45 km tramway part of the line (Stazione - Emiciclo Garibaldi) opened in October 2006, linking the railway station with the city centre via the hospital district.

 On 27 September 2009 the line was extended into the peripheral district of Santa Maria di Pisa, running on the electrified portion of the Sassari–Sorso railway.

 Projects

 The main part of the network is in 2013 in advanced development phase.
-Currently is under construction is the extension of the line from Santa Maria di Pisa to Li Punti and Baldinca, and the electrification of the railway to Sorso, 10 km from Sassari.
+Currently under construction is the extension of the line from Santa Maria di Pisa to Li Punti and Baldinca, and the electrification of the railway to Sorso, 10 km from Sassari.

 It is also planned to convert and electrify the 28 km Sassari-Alghero railway to allow the trams to reach the village of Olmedo, Fertilia Airport and the town of Alghero.